 However, the road did have an impact on the settlement of the central Kansas counties which it served.
 Following the Civil War, Senator Samuel Pomeroy and other Atchison business leaders secured a charter for the Central Branch of the Union Pacific Railroad that closely followed the Parallel Road.
 One hundred miles of the rail line was authorized, and the venture was assured when the company was selected as land agent for the Kickapoo Indians when their reservation was reduced in size.
 During the next 25 years, more than 6,500,000 acres of land were opened for settlement.
 The Central Branch actively promoted land sales in Europe and the Eastern United States by offering special passenger and freight rates to land seekers.

 By 1867 the Central Branch was completed to Centralia.
-After a hiatus of several months, a bridge was constructed across the Big Blue River at the now-extinct town of Irving, and the line was extended to the railhead at Waterville by railroad officials.
+After a hiatus of several months, a bridge was constructed across the Big Blue River at the now-extinct town of Irving, and railroad officials extended the line to the railhead at Waterville.
 For several years this was the point of departure for emigrant and stagecoach lines serving central Kansas.
 Waterville became a cattle town rivaling Abilene, Newton, and Wichita when Texas drovers decided to winter their herds in the area and market their stock the following Spring.
 An unusually severe winter in 1872 put a crimp on this practice; thousands of Texas cattle froze to death on the range, bankrupting the drovers and stranding scores of Mexican herders.
 In 1871 C. E. Gaylord operated a stage line from Waterville via Clyde to Concordia.
 The line was later extended to Beloit, Cawker City, Downs, and Gaylord in Smith County.
 All these towns are now on State Route No. 9.

 The Missouri River was bridged at Atchison in 1875, providing direct rail connections with the St. Joseph and Hannibal Railroad.
 This enabled the Central Branch to construct another hundred miles of rail.
 Downs, in eastern Osborne County, became the terminus.
 Atchison was a wholesale center for a vast agricultural area, although the Central Branch failed to serve any county seats on its route.